|

 This weapon

 is simple in design and technology.
-It's receiver is made from sheet
+Its receiver is made of sheet

-steel and consists of two parts.
+steel and consists of only two parts.
 These are held together by a steel

 Cocking

 handle is located at the top of the gun.
-It stays stable when the
+It does not reciprocates

-This cocking handle also adds safety as it locks the bolt in forward
+The cocking handle also acts as a safety, as it locks the bolt in forward

 position, when turned 90 degrees sideways.
-There is on clear sight
+When this safety is on,

 located inside the triggerguard.
 A separate fire mode selector is

-located above the triggerguard on the left side of the weapon.
+located above the triggerguard on the left side of the receiver.
 It

 The Ingram

-range of fire is limited to 50 - 70 meters.
-It's firing accuracy
+range of fire is limited to around 50-70 meters.
+Accuracy

 suffers as this weapon is uncomfortable to hold with both hands and

-This SMG comes with a telescopic steel wire stock.
-Some of it's
+submachine gun comes with a telescopic steel wire stock.
+Some of its

 versions were fitted with detachable wooden buttstocks.
 This